 MCB Bank Limited (the "Head Office") is a Pakistan registered bank with its principal office in Lahore, Pakistan.
-It commenced its operations in the United Arab Emirates (UAE) in 2014 as a wholesale bank and currently has one branch (the "Branch") in Dubai.
+It commenced its operations in the United Arab Emirates (UAE) in 2014 as a wholesale bank and currently has 2 Branches based in Dubai and Sharjah (2023: 1 Branch in Dubai).
+The Bank established the Sharjah Branch during the year 2024.

-The address of the registered office of the Branch is P.O.
+The address of the registered office of the Bank is P.O.
 Box 6481, Dubai.

-These financial statements reflect the activities of the Branch of MCB Bank Limited in the United Arab Emirates only (the "Branch") and exclude all transactions, assets and liabilities of the Head Office.
+These financial statements reflect the activities of MCB Bank Limited in the United Arab Emirates only (the "Branches" or the "Bank") and exclude all transactions, assets and liabilities of the Head Office.